 Please note the following: Your acceptance for all study abroad programs is based on your continued good academic and student conduct standing.
-St. John’s University reserves the right to rescind admission to any study abroad program (including the travel portions of “embedded” courses, such as Global Passport and Dean’s International Opportunities Programs) based on incomplete pre-departure requirements, a change in student conduct standing, or failure to maintain academic status.
-If you have been found responsible for a code of conduct violation since your acceptance to the program or your GPA is in jeopardy of falling below the required GPA for your study abroad program, it is your responsibility to contact us to determine whether it will affect your participation—the Office of International Education may not learn of the student conduct violation or change in GPA until the end of the semester, and may not be able to inform you of a revoked acceptance until shortly before departure.
+St. John’s University reserves the right to rescind admission to any study abroad program (including the travel portions of “embedded” courses, such as Global Passport, spring break programs and Dean’s International Opportunities Programs) based on incomplete pre-departure requirements, a change in student conduct standing, or failure to maintain academic status.
+If you have been found responsible for a code of conduct violation after your acceptance to the program or your GPA is in jeopardy of falling below the required GPA for your study abroad program, it is your responsibility to contact us to determine whether it will affect your participation—the Office of International Education may not learn of the student conduct violation or change in GPA until the end of the semester, and may not be able to inform you of a revoked acceptance until shortly before departure.

 U.S. citizens may only spend 89-days or fewer in the Schengen territory within a 180-day period without a visa.

 It is your responsibility to closely monitor the days that you spend in the Schengen territory – a useful tool to help with this is the European Commission’s Schengen calculator.
 Please keep in mind that it is often challenging to secure an entry/immigration stamp when traveling within Europe, therefore you should retain proof of all plane tickets and hotel reservations as proof of the days that you are outside of the Schengen territory.
 Any partial day that you spend in the Schengen territory, even on a layover in an airport, is counted as a full day towards part of your 89-day limit.